 Related Article : Tax Planning For Beginners: 3 Key Principles Explained

 The Income Tax Act, 1961 under various sections provides us the opportunity to plan our investment.
 Thus, you can claim various exemptions and deductions against the quantum of your tax liabilities.
 Now let us discuss a few of the most common tax planning tools with you which will assist you in optimizing your home loan.

 Tax benefit on home loans

-Home loans are highly advisable options for tax planning as one can claim a deduction in 3 different sections for the repayment of home loans.
+Home loan are highly advisable options for tax planning as one can claim a deduction in 3 different sections for the repayment of home loan.
 Thus resulting in huge tax savings.
 So to make it simple, let us understand this benefit by categorizing the repayment into two components.
-First is repayment of principal amount and second is repayment of interest on home loans.
+First is repayment of principal amount and second is repayment of interest on home loan.

 As Sharma’s were earning well, they could have invested their savings in some eligible funds and claim deductions thereof.
 Moreover, had they considered the option of a joint home loan, they both could have claimed deductions for payment of principal and interest amounts in respective sections as discussed above.